What Is Contemporary Design? And How To Decorate

 A work-in-progress

-As you know by now, contemporary design is ever-evolving.
-It shifts subtly over time, but it is never “finished,” never static.
-This is a key component of what contemporary design is.
+As you know by now, contemporary home decor is ever-evolving.
+It shifts over time, but it is never “finished.”
+Below is an example of living room contemporary interior design.

 What Contemporary Design Is Not

-Before we set out to quantify certain design elements that are not innately contemporary, there’s a caveat: Each of these discussion points can actually be part of contemporary design.
-While this seems like an oxy moron, it actually makes sense because of the ever-evolving scope of contemporary design.
-So, the points below may or may not appear in contemporary spaces, and their presence or absence does not in and of itself qualify the space’s contemporary-ness.
+Before we set out to quantify certain design elements that are not contemporary, there’s a caveat: Each of these discussion points can actually be part of contemporary design.
+While this seems like an oxymoron, it actually makes sense because of the ever-evolving scope of contemporary design.
+So, the points below may or may not appear in contemporary spaces, and their presence or absence does not in and of itself qualify the space’s contemporaryness.

 Whereas modern design thrives on neutral expanses with pops of bold color, contemporary design uses this less.
 Tones and shades of similar hues are more likely to be found in contemporary design, such as the brown and grey neutrals of this dining area – large wooden table with brown leather chairs.